StollerSystem/Mr._Robogers_Neighborhood/readme.md

 [X] The numbers to be replaced are done so in the following priority: 3, 2, 1
     * Input: 32
     * "Won't you be my neighbor?"
-[] User interface allows input to be typed in, submitted and then the output is displayed.
+[X] User interface allows input to be typed in and submitted [] The output is displayed
 [] A user should be able to enter a new number and see new results over and over again

 ## Setup/Installation Requirements